Phenylketonuria: Classical PKU

-Classical PKU, and its less severe forms "mild PKU" and "mild hyperphenylalaninemia" are caused by a mutated gene for the enzyme phenylalanine hydroxylase (PAH), which converts phenylalanine to other essential compounds in the body, in particular tyrosine, which is a conditionally essential amino acid for PKU patients, because without PAH, it cannot be produced in the body through the breakdown of Phe.
+Classical PKU, and its less severe forms "mild PKU" and "mild hyperphenylalaninemia" are caused by a mutated gene for the enzyme phenylalanine hydroxylase (PAH), which converts phenylalanine to tyrosine, which is a conditionally essential amino acid for PKU patients, because without the enzyme PAH, tyrosine cannot be produced in the body through oxidation of Phe.

 PAH deficiency causes a spectrum of disorders, including classic phenylketonuria (PKU) and mild hyperphenylalaninemia (also known as "hyperPhe" or "mild HPA"), a less severe accumulation of phenylalanine.
-Compared to classic PKU patients, patients with "hyperphe" have greater PAH enzyme activity and are able to tolerate larger amounts of phenylalanine in their diets.
-Without dietary intervention, mild HPA patients have blood Phe levels higher than those with normal PAH activity.
+Compared to classic PKU patients, patients with "hyperPhe" have greater PAH enzyme activity and are able to tolerate larger amounts of phenylalanine in their diets.
+Without dietary intervention, mild HPA patients have blood Phe levels higher than those people with normal PAH activity.
 Currently, no international consensus exists on the definition of mild HPA, but it is most frequently diagnosed at blood Phe levels between 2 and 6 mg/dL.

-Phenylalanine is a large, neutral amino acid (LNAA).
+Phenylalanine is a large, neutral (hydrophobic) amino acid (LNAA).
 LNAAs compete for transport across the blood–brain barrier (BBB) via the large neutral amino acid transporter (LNAAT).
 If phenylalanine is in excess in the blood, it saturates the transporter.
 Excessive phenylalanine levels tend to decrease the levels of other LNAAs in the brain.
 As these amino acids are necessary for protein and neurotransmitter synthesis, Phe buildup disrupts the development of the brain, causing intellectual disability.

 Recent research suggests that neurocognitive, psychosocial, quality of life, growth, nutrition, and bone pathology are slightly suboptimal even for patients who are treated and maintain their Phe levels in the target range if their diets are not supplemented with other amino acids.

 Classic PKU affects myelination and white-matter tracts in untreated infants; this may be one major cause of neurological problems associated with phenylketonuria.
 Differences in white-matter development are observable with magnetic resonance imaging.
 Abnormalities in the gray matter can also be detected, particularly in the motor and premotor cortex, thalamus, and the hippocampus.

 PKU may resemble amyloid diseases, such as Alzheimer's disease and Parkinson's disease, due to the formation of toxic amyloid-like assemblies of phenylalanine.